quorum1/governance/docs/financial-model.md

 An investment fund is a special type of fund which can receive investment income, create rev tokens, create rev points, and share revenue passed from other funds back with active rev token recipients and rev point holders.

-For more information on investment funds refer to the [Investment Funds](https://www.notion.so/Investment-Funds-69d6d45f9c334f7a9dde478abfb6c9e2?pvs=21) section.
+For more information on investment funds refer to the [Investment Funds Detail](https://www.notion.so/Investment-Funds-69d6d45f9c334f7a9dde478abfb6c9e2?pvs=21) section.
 The full details on the quorum’s investment mechanisms are outlined in the [Investment](https://www.notion.so/Investment-d551a5c88be346c690f4ba58eb65526c?pvs=21) section.

 ## Standard Funds